profile-pic

 Jyothy Laboratories

-Developed an internal Android app for the marketing and sales unit, streamlining internal processes.
-Collaborated on ERP to SAP integration, ensuring seamless data flow between systems.
+Developed an internal Android app for the marketing and sales unit, streamlining internal processes and improving operational efficiency.
+Collaborated on ERP-to-SAP integration, ensuring seamless data flow between systems.
 Managed backend data using SQL Server Management for efficient data handling and analysis.

 Achievements